MSLNZ/GTC/docs/API/uncertain_numbers.rst

 Uncertain Numbers
 =================

+Uncertain numbers are data-types designed to represent measured quantities.
+They encapsulate information about the measurement, including the measured value and the uncertainty of the measurement process.

+Uncertain numbers are are intended to be used to process measurement data; that is, to evaluate measurement models.
+The inputs to a measurement model (like :math:`X_1, X_2, \cdots` above) are defined as uncertain numbers.
+Calculations then obtain an uncertain number for the measurand (:math:`Y`).

-An uncertain number is a data type designed to represent a quantity that has been measured.
-It encapsulates information about the measurement: the value obtained and the uncertainty of the measurement process associated with that estimate.
-There are two different types of uncertain number: one for real-valued quantities and one for complex-valued quantities.
+There are two types of uncertain number: one for real-valued quantities and one for complex-valued quantities.

 Uncertain real numbers
 ----------------------

 To define an uncertain real number, at least two pieces of information are needed:

     #.
-A *value* (an estimate, or approximate value of, the quantity represented)
+A *value* (a measured, or approximate, value of the quantity)
     #.
-A *standard uncertainty* (the standard deviation of the distribution associated with error in the estimate).
+An *uncertainty* (usually the standard deviation of the distribution associated with error in the measured value).

+The function :func:`~core.ureal` is often used to define uncertain real number inputs.

 Example: an electrical circuit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For example, suppose the current flowing in an electrical circuit :math:`I` and the voltage across a circuit element :math:`V` have been measured.
+Suppose the current flowing in an electrical circuit :math:`I` and the voltage across a circuit element :math:`V` have been measured.

 The measured values are :math:`x_V = 0.1\, \mathrm{V}` and :math:`x_I = 15\,\mathrm{mA}`, with standard uncertainties :math:`u(x_V) = 1\, \mathrm{mV}` and :math:`u(x_I) = 0.5\,\mathrm{mA}`, respectively.